plaidman/retromega-next/SETTINGS.md

 ## Delayed Images
 Adds a small delay when loading screenshot images on the game list.
 This can improve performance, especially for very large collections.

+---

+## Show All Games
+Whether or not to show the All Games collection in the collections list.

+---

+## Show Last Played
+Whether or not to show the Last Played collection in the collections list.

+---

+## Show Favorites
+Whether or not to show the Favorites collection in the collections list.